TobasFlightControl/tobas_wiki/docs/gazebo_simulation.md

         rospy.sleep(INTERVAL)
 ```

-Grant execution permission to the script.
+Make sure to grant execution permission to your script:

 ```bash
 $ chmod u+x ~/catkin_ws/src/my_tobas_example/scripts/command_square_trajectory_node.py
 ```

-When the script is executed, the drone will take off and continue moving along the edges of a square.
+Executing this script will command the drone to take off and fly along the edges of a square.
-Since the topic exists within the drone's namespace (set as `Robot Name` during URDF creation), specify the namespace `__ns`.
+To run the script within the drone's namespace, run:

 ```bash
 $ rosrun my_tobas_example command_square_trajectory_node.py __ns:=f450